-Unsupervised Estimation of Subjective Content Descriptions in an Information System
+Unsupervised Estimation of Subjective Content Descriptions

-Magnus Bender, Tanya Braun†, Ralf Möller, and Marcel Gehrke
+Magnus Bender\, Tanya Braun, Ralf Möller\ and Marcel Gehrke\

+\University of Lübeck

-Institute of Information Systems, University of Lübeck, Ratzeburger Allee 160, Lübeck, Germany {bender, moeller, gehrke}@ifis.uni-luebeck.de http://www.ifis.uni-luebeck.de
+Institute of Information Systems

+Ratzeburger Allee 160, 23562 Lübeck

+{bender, moeller, gehrke}@ifis.uni-luebeck.de

-† Computer Science Department, University of Münster, Einsteinstr.
-62, Münster, Germany tanya.braun@uni-muenster.de http://www.uni-muenster.de/Informatik.AGBraun
+†University of Münster Computer Science Department Einsteinstr.
+62, 48155 Münster tanya.braun@uni-muenster.de

-Let us consider the following scenario: A human is working with a corpus of text documents.
-In this corpus, the human needs to know documents with similar content and highlight relevant locations in retrieved documents.
-An information system displaying the contents of the corpus and providing an information retrieval agent will help the human.
-To perform information retrieval on the corpus, the agent used internally in the information system may need additional data associated with the documents.
-In order to support this, so-called Subjective Content Descriptions (SCDs) provide additional location-specific data for text documents.
-SCDs are subjective in the sense that the agent associates data with sentences to reflect beliefs of users.
-In our scenario, the agent needs SCDs referencing sentences of similar content across various documents in the corpus and most text documents are not associated with SCDs.
-Therefore, this paper presents UESM, the Unsupervised Estimator for SCDs Matrices, an approach to associate any corpus with SCDs.
-In an evaluation, we show that the performance of UESM in estimating topics of similar content in the corpus is on par with latent Dirichlet allocation, while UESM provides SCDs referencing sentences of similar content.
+Abstract-An agent in pursuit of a task may work with a corpus containing text documents.
+One possible task of the agent is to retrieve documents of similar content and highlight relevant locations in retrieved documents.
+To perform information retrieval on the corpus, the agent may need additional data associated with the documents.
+Subjective Content Descriptions (SCDs) provide additional location-specific data for text documents.
+However, the agent needs SCDs referencing sentences of similar content across various documents in the corpus and most text documents are not associated with SCDs.
+Therefore, this paper presents UESM, an unsupervised approach to estimate SCDs for text documents, i.e., to associate any corpus with SCDs.
+In an evaluation, we show that the performance of UESM is on par with latent Dirichlet allocation, while UESM provides SCDs referencing sentences of similar content.